openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

   enterprise learners and their status in the courses they are enrolled in.
   For details, see :ref:`learner_summary Endpoint`.

-- **/assignment-configurations-cancel** - You can make POST calls to the ``enterprise/v1/assignment-configurations/{assignment_configuration_uuid}/admin/assignments/cancel/`` to cancel the learner content assignment.
-  For details, see :ref:`assignment-configurations-cancel Endpoint`.

   `Use this JSON file <https://raw.githubusercontent.com/openedx/edx-documentation/master/en_us/enterprise_api/source/api_reference/edX_Enterprise_API_Reference%20Collection.postman_collection.json>`_ to import into your `Postman enviroment <https://learning.postman.com/docs/getting-started/importing-and-exporting-data/>`_ .
 It includes the endpoints mentioned above.